-During dry seasons humidifiers add moisture to indoor air to alleviate irritating dryness for comfort, health, and to help your skin look its best.
-In addition to protecting your skin, and especially important this year, increasing humidity levels to 43% helps prevent the spread of airborne viruses up to 85%.
-More efficient humidifiers can also help people sleep soundly at night by reducing the chances of snoring and allergy-related itching or sneezing.
+Any time of year humidifiers add moisture to indoor air to alleviate irritating dryness for comfort, health, and to help your skin look its best.
+Especially important this year, increasing humidity levels to 43% helps prevent the spread of airborne viruses by up to 85%.
+More efficient humidifiers can also help people sleep more soundly at night by reducing the chances of snoring and allergy-related itching or sneezing.
 Another bonus is that humidified air helps protect your home’s wooden furnishings.
 Like air purifiers, humidity control is a proactive solution to boost indoor air quality.
 And today, you don’t have to break the bank to buy a humidifier — we’ve gathered the best humidifier deals from Amazon, Walmart, Best Buy, and Home Depot.

 Today’s best humidifier deals

 - VicTsing Mini LED Ultrasonic Humidifier — $22, was $30

 - Homasy 2.2L Quiet Ultrasonic Bedroom — $30, was $37

 - BlueHills Premium Essential Oil Diffuser Aromatherapy Humidifier — $35, was $39

 - Homech Cool Mist Humidifier 6L — $40, was $70